-The Walsall we want
+The Walsall we want for our communities and neighbouhoods

 We want Walsall to be a place where local people influence local decisions.
 Our approach to neighbourhood working will allow local communities to engage with us on the issues that matter most to them, allowing a tailored approach to specific local circumstances.